corda/corda-docs-portal/content/en/platform/corda/5.0/application-networks/creating/notaries.md

     weight: 3000
 section_menu: corda5
 ---
 This section describes how to onboard a new member as a notary service representative.
 It assumes that you have configured the [MGM for the network]({{< relref "./mgm/_index.md" >}}).
 Onboarding a notary member is similar to any other member, but with the exceptions outlined on this page.
-The sections must be completed in the order in which they are presented:
+The sections must be completed in the following order:

 1. [Build the member CPI]({{< relref "./members/cpi.md">}}) using the Notary CPB.
 For information about the notary CPB, see the [Notary section of Developing Applications]({{< relref "../../developing-applications/notaries/_index.md" >}}).
 2. [Import Notary CPB Code Signing Certificate]({{< relref "#import-notary-cpb-code-signing-certificate">}}).
 This is in addition to importing certificates for application CPKs or CPBs.